HighStakesSwitzerland/terranseed/README.md

 ./tenderseed
 ```

-Then you'll become a seed node on Columbus-5.
+A `$HOME/.terranseed/config/config.toml` file will be generated if it doesn't exist yet, with some default parameters, and the program will exit.

-A `$HONE/.terranseed/config/config.toml` file will be generated if it doesn't exist yet, with some default parameters.
+You need to fill the `seeds` and `chain_id` and start it again.
-You need to fill the `seeds` and `chain_id` and start the process again.
+It may take few minutes/hours before discovering peers, depending on the network.

-It may take few minutes before discovering peers, depending on the network.
+To get a working map, you need to grab a key in google dashboard, and copy paste it in index.html (look for `key=`)

 ## License